SillyFreak/typst-scrutinize/src/task-kinds/free-form.typ

 /// Next question
 /// ```)
 ///
-/// - answer (content): the answer to (maybe) display
-/// - placeholder (auto, content): the placeholder to display instead of hiding the answer.
-For the
-///   layout of exam and solution to match, this needs to have the same height as the answer.
-/// - height (auto, relative): the height of the region where an answer can be written
-/// - stretch (ratio): the amount by which the height of the answer region should be stretched
-///   relative to the required height of the provided solution.
-Can only be set to a value other
-///   than 100% if `height == auto`.
-/// - stroke (none, stroke): the stroke of the box to draw around the answer area
 /// -> content
 #let plain(
+    /// the answer to (maybe) display
+    /// -> content
   answer,
+    /// the placeholder to display instead of hiding the answer.
+For the layout of exam and solution
+    /// to match, this needs to have the same height as the answer.
+    /// -> auto | content
   placeholder: auto,
+    /// the height of the region where an answer can be written
+    /// -> auto | relative
   height: auto,
+    /// the amount by which the height of the answer region should be stretched relative to the
+    /// required height of the provided solution.
+Can only be set to a value other than 100% if
+    /// `height == auto`.
+    /// -> ratio
   stretch: 100%,
+    /// the stroke of the box to draw around the answer area
+    /// -> none | stroke
   stroke: none,
 ) = layout(((width,)) => {
   import "../solution.typ"